Exact Bayesian inference in spatio-temporal Cox processes driven by multivariate Gaussian processes: Computation for the spatial model

-Note that Algorithm 4.2 takes advantage of the factorisation of the global acceptance probability to perform the accept/reject procedure pointwise and avoid a much higher cost.
-The straightforward version of this algorithm would propose and accept/reject the variables all at once, resulting in a possibly very small acceptance probability.
-Firstly, $K$ is sampled from $\pi_0$ then, for each of the $K-N$ locations, a pair $(s,\beta(s))$ is proposed from a $\mathcal{U}(S)$ and the prior GP and accepted with probability $\Phi(-W(s)\beta(s))$.
-MH alternatives may sound like an attractive possibility because of the lower computational cost but the usual choices for the proposal distribution may lead to slower convergence.
-This option performed poorly even for simple examples in some simulated studies considering both dependent and independent proposals.

-The choice of the Gaussian c.d.f. in (\ref{gpif2}) is justified by the fact that it makes it possible to sample directly from the full conditional distribution in (\ref{full3}).
-This means that we have an algorithm with a reasonable computational cost and good convergence properties.
+The choice of the Gaussian c.d.f. and the linearity in $\beta$ in (\ref{gpif2}) is justified by the fact that it makes it possible to sample directly from the full conditional distribution in (\ref{full3}).
+This leads to an algorithm with a reasonable computational cost and good convergence properties.
 The algorithm is the following.\\ \\{ }\\

 \begin{lemma} The output of Algorithm 4.3 is an exact draw from the full conditional distribution in (\ref{full3}). \end{lemma} \begin{thma} Simply note that (\ref{full3}) is proportional to the density of a $SN(\mu_K,\Sigma_K,W_K)$. \end{thma}